IBUNHABIBU/weather-app/README.md

 * CSS
 * JAVASCRIPT
 * Webpack
-* fetch api using openweathermap
+* fetch API using OpenWeatherMap

 ## Features
     * Seach form to seach for any city in the world.